 Types of Coffee Grinders in Canada

 Coffee grinders come in three different varieties based on how the beans are ground: Hand grinders, blade grinders, and burr grinders.
-Each variety grinds the beans using a different mechanism.
+Each variety grinds the beans using a different mechanisms.
+We offer plenty of coffee grinders on our list, so you should be able to find the coffee grinder that works best for you.

 Hand grinders, also known as manual grinders, use a hand crank to grind the coffee beans.
 The coffee beans are placed inside a container that is typically either tall and cylindrical in shape or round and stout.
 When you turn the hand crank, the beans are ground using an internal burr.
 The longer you crank the mechanism, the finer the grind will be.